Today we are covering one of the most stringent gambling regulators in the world—the Gambling Commission.

 Role: Gambling regulator

 Country: Great Britain (England, Scotland and Wales).
-The Commission oversees that of Northern Ireland, but only when it comes to the advertising of unlicensed and remote gambling.
+The Commission doesn’t regulate Northern Ireland.

 Year Founded: 2005

-To understand the legal situation surrounding gambling in Britain, let’s go through the following: Principal gambling, AML/CFT, and criminal legislation.
+To understand the legal landscape of gambling in Britain, let’s go through the principal gambling, AML/CFT, and criminal legislation.

-- The Licence Conditions and Codes of Practice establish the requirements for all types of licenses.
-In addition to this, the Conditions require operators to keep money laundering and other crimes out of gambling.
+The Licence Conditions and Codes of Practice establish requirements for gambling licenses.
+In addition, the Conditions require operators to keep money laundering and other crimes out of gambling.
 To do that, operators are obliged to adopt a risk-based approach for money laundering assessment and implement procedures to prevent financial crimes.
 This regulation also imposes responsible gambling obligations.

-- The Proceeds of Crime Act 2002.
-All gambling businesses, and their staff, are subject to this act and must prevent crime within the gambling arena.
-Such crimes could include money laundering and terrorist financing.
+The Proceeds of Crime Act 2002 subjects all gambling businesses and their staff to prevent crime within the gambling arena.
+Such crimes include money laundering and terrorist financing.

-- The Sanctions and Anti-Money Laundering Act 2018 enables authorities to impose sanctions for money laundering.
-EU sanction lists will cease to apply in the UK come 2021.
+The Sanctions and Anti-Money Laundering Act 2018 enables authorities to impose sanctions for money laundering.

 In short, gambling in Britain is divided into gaming, betting, and participation in the National Lottery.

 Gaming includes such activities as casino games, poker, and bingo.
-Games that do not offer a monetary reward, and games where the outcome depends purely on the skill of the player (not luck), are not considered gaming.
+Games that don’t offer a monetary reward, and games where the outcome depends purely on the skill of the player (not luck), aren’t considered gaming.

-Betting comprises sports betting, fantasy betting, and other betting activities.
-Spread betting and betting on the National Lottery are not allowed in Britain.
+Betting comprises sports betting, fantasy betting, and other activities.
+Spread betting and betting on the National Lottery aren’t allowed in Britain.